Moist Applesauce Fruitcake

 - 1. In a bowl, combine the first six ingredients; add 1 cup flour.
 Stir to coat.
 In a bowl, cream butter and sugar; add eggs and mix well.
 Add the applesauce and vanilla extract.
 Combine the baking soda, cinnamon, salt, nutmeg, cloves, allspice and remaining flour; stir into applesauce mixture.
 Stir in fruit mixture.
 Pour into a greased and floured 10-in. tube pan.

-- 2. Bake at 325° for 60-65 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Bake at 325° for 60-65 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.
-Yield: 12-16 servings.

 1 slice: 482 calories, 22g fat (8g saturated fat), 57mg cholesterol, 451mg sodium, 70g carbohydrate (47g sugars, 4g fiber), 6g protein.